scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** bludgeoning

 Conjure a barrage of stones in an arc 3 tiles wide and 3 tiles long.
 Each creature makes a defense roll against your spellcasting roll.
-Roll 3 wound dice, starting from the closest hit creature split the damage evenly across all hit creatures, up to a max of 3 wounds per creature.
-Creatures are staggered on a critical.
+Roll 5 wound dice.
+Starting from the closest creature, they take up to 2 wounds in damage from your damage roll.
+If there are any wounds remaining repeat with the next closest creature until all wounds have been dealt or no more creatures are in the barrage.

-Add a wound die and increase the length of the arc by 1 for every level cast above cantrip.
+Add a 2 wound dice and increase the length of the arc by 1 for every level cast above cantrip.

 #### Cold Snap
 *Cantrip*